nrsherr2/advent-2021-nrsherr2/README.md

 # advent-2021-nrsherr2

-Welcome to the Advent of Code[^aoc] Kotlin project created by [nrsherr2][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+Advent of Code[^aoc] Kotlin project created by [nrsherr2][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, nrsherr2 is providing solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

-- [Kotlin docs][docs]
-- [Kotlin Slack][slack]
-- Template [issue tracker][issues]
+Imagine waiting until midnight to start on the day's problem.
+I start working on each day's problem late into the day, since it's my first opportunity to get started.

 ---